-You don't find North American brand variety here; there are few imported or packaged foods (except in the large SuperMaxi stores, now opening in larger centers), no fancy vinegars, no fine cheeses, no local wines.
+You don't find North American brand variety here; there are few imported or packaged foods (except in the large SuperMaxi stores, now opening in larger centers), no fancy vinegars, few fine cheeses, no local wines.

 Every village, like Cotacachi, has its food market, filled with fresh vegetables, fruits, eggs, soft cheese and local snack foods of shucked beans and corn.